aws-observability/terraform-aws-observability-accelerator/docs/helpers/new-eks-cluster.md

 Note: This example is a subset from [this EKS Blueprint example](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples/eks-cluster-with-new-vpc)

-This example deploys the following Basic EKS Cluster with VPC
+This example deploys the following:

-- Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
+- New sample VPC, 3 Private Subnets and 3 Public Subnets
-- Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets
+- Internet gateway for Public Subnets and NAT Gateway for Private Subnets
-- Creates EKS Cluster Control plane with one managed node group
+- EKS Cluster Control plane with one managed node group

 ## How to Deploy

+Visit the [prerequisites](section) for the minimum required to run this example

 ### Prerequisites

-Ensure that you have installed the following tools in your Mac or Windows Laptop before start working with this module and run Terraform Plan and Apply
+Ensure that you have installed the following tools in your Mac or Windows Laptop before start working with this module and run `terraform plan` and `apply`

 1. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 2. [Kubectl](https://Kubernetes.io/docs/tasks/tools/)